fenixkz/rl_journey/Lesson-3/theory.md

 y_j = r_{j+1}
 $$

 **Why does this work?** The online network might still pick an action whose value it overestimates.
 However, **it's much less likely** that the separate, slightly older target network will also happen to overestimate the value of that same specific action.
 By separating selection and evaluation across the two networks, we break the feedback loop that created the optimism.
 This leads to more accurate Q-value estimates and, as a result, more stable and better-performing agents.

 This small change to the target calculation often provides a significant performance boost and has become a standard technique in modern value-based reinforcement learning.

----

-If you remember, in Q-learning, that problem was a motivation for exploring other update rules and coming to SARSA.
-As we are just reviewing the history of innovations of DQN, I cannot accurately tell you why they have not tried using SARSA or EV-SARSA update rule to try to solve the overestimation problem.
-What I can do is provide my opinion:

-DQN uses a Replay Buffer, which means that the approach is heavily off-policy.
-The sample that we collect from the Replay Buffer - `<s, a, r, s'>` - may be generated by a very old version of our network and the current network can be several update steps ahead of it.

-SARSA, on the other hand, is more on-policy.
-It evaluates what next action the current policy would have taken, and then uses its Q-value for update.
-As we had to use a Replay Buffer to break temporal correlation, then it means that we would have needed to store `<s, a, r, s', a'>` samples.
-Updating our current network (which might be hundreds of update steps ahead) with the sample generated by some older network (which can be hundreds of update steps behind the current network) can be bad.
-Think of it like you being an adult asking advice from yourself when you were two years old.

-In fact it means that to effectively use replay buffer we have to use only off-policy algorithms, like Q-learning.

 ## Prioritized Experience Replay